Welcome

 commercially viable.

-AND people get a basic income!
+people get a basic income!

-the International Islamic University in Chittagong,
+Islamic University in Chittagong, Bangladesh also

-Bangladesh also welcomed Global Justice endogenous
+welcomed Global Justice endogenous loans.
+The university

-will become the regional centre for the promotion
+regional centre for the promotion of the new thinking

-of the new thinking and the Bangladesh Minister of
+and the Bangladesh Minister of Industries has already

-Industries has already asked to receive the Institute’s
+asked to receive the Institute’s proposals.

-Moreover, the Chittagong academics
+the Chittagong academics are showing interest in another

-are showing interest in another aspect of Global thinking
+aspect of Global thinking —

 Chris Cook’s partnership proposals.

-– both Western and Islamic.
+and Islamic.

 Things